adgalad/Epilog/README.md

 ## Procedures
 A procedure is used to define a routine, so it can be called at any point of the code.
-Procedures are declared using the keyword `procedure` followed by it's name and parameters.
-Always returns void.
+Procedures are declared using the keyword `procedure` followed by its name and parameters.
+Procedures always return void.
+If the programmer wishes to exit from a procedure before reaching its last line, the keyword `finish` can be used.

 Syntax:
 ~~~erlang